chibenwa/cassandra-snapshot-tools/README.md

         Note: You need at least to pass as a parameter a keyspace or a table to backup!

+Result of execution will be stored into a /var/log/cassandra-snapshot/casssandra_snapshot_last_success.prom file:
+ - 0 indicate successfull execution
+ - 1 indicate failure

 #### swiftDataRestore

     Usage: ./swiftDataRestore.sh -h